yarv-dev/youtube-scrape-cors/README.md

   </tbody>
 </table>

+## CORS

+this fork has added cors so frontends can easily access deployed APIs

 ## Run with docker

 To run this project with docker, go to project root directory and run following commands.